-The subject and issuer fields of the certificate must use the X.500 distinguished name and name attribute type shall comply with the current version of the ITU-T X.509, Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates issued by the CA/Browser Forum or related regulations in the latest versions.
+The subject and issuer fields of the certificate must use the X.500 distinguished name and the name attribute type shall comply with the current version of the ITU-T X.509, the Baseline Requirements or related regulations in the latest versions.
 See section 3.1.5 for an explanation of certificate subject name fields.